 1. Getting Bullied

 This is a common issue when housing several leopard geckos in one enclosure.
 The ideal set up is to not mix leopard geckos that have different sizes in one enclosure.

 Further, it is better to house one male leopard gecko with a bunch of female leopard geckos, instead of housing male leopard geckos in one enclosure.

 Even when you house a male leopard gecko with a bunch of females, there is still a chance that there will be bullying.
-By bullying we mean, fighting for food, fighting for a hiding spot, and this may come as a surprise, but they will also fight over water.
+By bullying we mean, fighting for

 A lot of owners who tried to do an all-male leopard gecko set up have noticed that other bigger leopard geckos will not let the smaller leopard gecko drink from the bowl.